KarimDahawy/Behavioral-Cloning/README.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets by using 80% as training and 20% as validation to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+1. **The** model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I have used the training data provided by Udacity and made some preprocessing on them that help the model to train and drive autonomously in first track.

-For details about how I handled the training data, see this [section](README.md#3-Creation-of-the-Training-Set-&-Training-Process). --------------->
+For details about how I handled the training data, see this [section](#3-creation-of-the-training-set-&-training-process).

 ### Model Architecture and Training Strategy